basilesportif/gall-guide/guide-docs/workflow.md

 There are 3 primary workflows we can use to handle this issue.

-1. YOLO: edit files directly in your mounted pier
+1. Edit files directly in your mounted pier
 2. Create a separate folder, edit files there, and copy them to your pier
 3. Use the `create-landscape-app` scripts to watch your project and sync files to your pier